fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/11_Reboot_day_2/01_reboot_ecommerce/README.md

 # E-Commerce

-If you already bought something on the internet, you probably know what an e-commerce website is: they allow you to search and buy products!
+If you already bought something on the internet, you probably know what an e-commerce website goal is: It allows you to search and buy products!

 Of course, we would need some kind of interface and what we call a **business logic**!

-We want you to code the kind of interfaces that had to be programmed in old computers before the mouse was even a thing, where the only thing they could do was display text and read text back.
+We want you to code the kind of interfaces that had to be programmed in old computers before the mouse was even a thing (like on the minitel ), where the only thing they could do was display text and read text back.

 ## Specs